 Gone Girl was in my reading pile for ages, but when you are a compulsive book buyer and blogger, well, things often get shuffled around.
 When Lauren @ Northern Plunder mentioned she picked up Gone Girl I immediately suggested we read it together.
 Our exchange of texts made me giggle as Flynn took us on one heck of a ride.
 Three word review: twisted, captivating, a nail-biting page turner.

 I am very excited to share my review of Run the Risk by Lori Foster for my stop on the Fiery Hot Reads For Icy Cold Nights Blog Hop.
-Lori is here with a guest post and giveaway, so enjoy and then check out the other blog hop stops listed below!
+Lori is here with a guest post so enjoy.

 I am not going to lie; I was drawn to Shadowlands because of the beautiful cover.
 The synopsis led me to believe this would be a thriller, but Kate Brian blew my mind!
 From page one the author grabbed my attention and held me completely enthralled.
 My palms were sweating and I stopped frequently to share my thoughts with anyone who would listen.
 The tale was, dark, suspenseful, brilliantly done with an ending that left me speechless.